russellwmoore/thanksgiving/README.md

 A person may be responsible for a dish.

-~Be sure to create a seed file as the tests will wipe the database everytime you run them.
+~Be sure to create a seed file if you want to interact with your API outside of the tests, as the tests will wipe the database everytime you run them.

-#### Routes directions
+#### Routes/Tests

-Follow tests to fillout appropriate routes for `api/people` and `api/dishes`.
+Follow test descriptions to fillout appropriate routes for `api/people` and `api/dishes`.

+Note:
+You will be building out all of the actual test logic for yourself.

 To run tests use `npm test`.